RaumfahrerSpiffy/HiDPI.io/README.md

 ### Normal

-Run the script again in the terminal, but choose option 3 (to disable HiDPI)
+Run the script again in the terminal, but choose option 3 (to disable HiDPI system wide)

 ### Recovery mode